danielsobrado/personal-blog/content/post/entropy-crossentropy-and-KLDivergence.md

 He might send a larger text messages with many bits explaining the ranking with a label, but the real information we receive that reduces our uncertainty is 3 bits long.

+In this case we have a *uncertainty reduction factor* of 8 and we´ll be able to compute the number of bits required to transmit this information using the logarithm: log(8) = 3

+In real life the possibilities are not always equal, let´s say that we have a 95% chance of having a good customer and 5% to have a bad one that doesn´t repay the loan.

 Entropy equation:
 $$
 H\left( p \right) = - \sum _ { i = 1 } ^ { n } p _ { i } \cdot \log _ { 2 \left( p _ { i } \right) }